Valitacell-Ltd/.github/profile/README.md

-## CellAi is an AI-based technology platform analysing microscopy images.
+## CellAi is an AI-based technology platform for analysing microscopy images of biological cells.